Frequently Asked Question Menu

 - Yes, the NRST policy has not changed.
 Non-California residents will be charged NRST.
 If your program has agreed to pay your NRST as part of your financial offer letter, your billing account will be updated once payment from the program has posted.

-- How can I obtain California residency if I cannot come to California?
+- How can I obtain California residence if I cannot come to California?

-In response to the COVID-19 pandemic, UCOP has issued temporary guidance for UC students in the process of fulfilling physical presence and intent requirements and who have become ill, who need to care for someone who is ill, and/or who need to leave California as a result of the COVID-19 emergency:
+In response to the COVID-19 pandemic, UCOP has issued temporary guidance for UC students in the process of fulfilling physical presence and intent requirements as a result of the COVID-19 emergency:

-• For students establishing residency for Fall 2021, enrollment in Fall 2020 classes delivered remotely will serve as a replacement for physical presence if the following conditions are met:
+• For students establishing residency for Fall 2021, enrollment in Fall 20, Winter 21, and Spring 21 classes will serve as a replacement for physical presence if the following conditions are met: